Bhoma: Architecture

-In the Padmasana, the central shrine of a Balinese temple complex, the Bhoma head is carved at the bottom of the Padmasana shrine to symbolize the forest which surrounds the base of a mountain.

-Bhoma is basically the Balinese kirtimukha.
+Depictions of Bhoma in Balinese architecture is similar to Indian kirtimukha motifs.
 In Balinese temple architecture, the Bhoma has the same function as the Javanese Kala who acts as the guardian spirit of the temple complex.
 The head of Bhoma can be found carved at the temple gate which marks the entrance to the holiest part of the shrine (paduraksa) and at the base of the padmasana, the holiest and most central shrine in the Balinese temple.

-The Padmasana is the holiest shrine in a Balinese temple complex.
-The padmasana is attributed to the Supreme God, the Sang Hyang Widhi Wasa).
-Like many religious constructions in Indonesia, the shrine padmasana is divided into three sections, from the base to the top, the bhur (world of demons), bhuwah (world of men), and swah (world of gods).
-The head figure of Bhoma normally added the base of the padmasana, together with other monstrous figures e.g. the Bedawang Nala, the world-supporting turtle, and the two snakes, Anantaboga, and Basuki, a symbol of man's earthly needs.
+Bhoma may also be added as a feature on the padmasana shrine which is dedicated to the supreme god Sang Hyang Widhi Wasa.
+Like many religious constructions in Indonesia, the padmasana is divided into three sections, from the base to the top, the bhur (world of demons), bhuwah (world of men), and swah (world of gods).
+The head figure of Bhoma can be added above the base of the padmasana, above the Bedawang Nala (the world-supporting turtle) and the two dragons (Anantaboga and Basuki), a symbol of man's earthly needs.
 In this context, the head of Bhoma at the base of the padmasana symbolizes the forest which surrounds the foot of a mountain (batur pepalihan).

 In some Balinese houses, the doorway to some enclosed pavilion (e.g. the bale meten) is decorated with ornaments to form a ventilation grill which is sometimes paneled.
 This is usually topped with a decorative frieze, which is sometimes carved in the form of the Bhoma's head.

 The head of Bhoma is also seen in the Balinese cremation towers.